 Located at the bottom of the Carpathian Mountains, this metropolitan area has more than 1.4 million inhabitants and receives a bunch of people annually as tourists come flocking to Krakow each year without fail.

 Kraków is officially divided into eighteen areas, or rather parts with a considerable degree of autonomy within the municipal government.

 Apart from being the most popular tourist destination in Poland, Kraków is extremely important for Poland’s economy.

 Fist of all, the tourist influx in Krakow supports a lot of the Polish economy, but that’s not all.

-The technology industry is growing in Krakow, with a number off-shore divisions of important institutions and companies like Google, IBM, Motorola, State Street, Shell, UBS, HSBC situated in Krakow.
+The technology industry is growing in Kraków, with many off-shore divisions of important institutions and companies like Google, IBM, Motorola, State Street, Shell, UBS, HSBC situated in Kraków.

 Warnings & Dangers in Krakow